By Arwa Lodhi

 This summer, someone proposed I join them in a hot yoga class.
 Given that it was 27 degrees outside, that seriously did not appeal.
 But now that the weather is cooling off fast, I’m changing my mind…

-I am also looking for new yoga clothes for my regular class – it’s getting damn chilly in that studio, and my open backed yoga tee is simply not cosy enough.
-But during my search for yoga gear, I was shocked to see that so many brands that people laud (yes, Lulu Lemon and Sweaty Betty, I mean you!) are actually not only made with polluting polyester, but are very likely made in sweatshops.
+I am also looking for new yoga clothes for my regular class – it’s getting damn chilly in that studio, and my open backed yoga tee is simply not comfy enough.
+But during my search for yoga gear, I was shocked to see that so many brands that people obsess over (yes, Lulu Lemon and Sweaty Betty, I mean you!) are actually not only made with polluting polyester, but are very likely made in sweatshops.
 That’s not very ahimsa! (the yogic term for doing no harm, if you were wondering).

 What’s more, many yoga mats are made from PVC – a highly toxic chemical.
 You actually breathe in the fumes from this when you’re down in poses like Child’s Pose.
 In fact, PVC, (polyvinyl chloride) can cause damage to the liver, reproductive system, central nervous system and respiratory system.
 The process of making PVC produces dioxins and PCBs, both serious carcinogens.
 PVC products also release off-gas volatile compounds and, when burned in a garbage incinerator, emit highly toxic smoke.
 But that’s not all – the chemicals added to mats to make them “sticky” are phthalates, and to make them durable, toxic metals.
 Both can leach out of the mat with use and into your skin.
 Both cause cancer.